 Do you need our translation services?

-The Spanish language has a rich heritage that dates back thousands of years, when several previously independent kingdoms were all merged into the Kingdom of Spain.
+The Spanish language has a rich heritage that dates back thousands of years when several previously independent kingdoms merged into the Kingdom of Spain.

 It has also been influenced by neighboring Romance languages, as well as Arabic during the Muslim conquest of the Iberian Peninsula.
 The multidimensional culture of Spain is truly reflected by the linguistic diversity that the country celebrates.